History of Iceland

 Iceland also had its own conflict between the 1950s and 1970s: the Cod Wars with Great Britain.
 Iceland's economic development and need to expand its fishing radius was not welcomed, but after two decades of dispute, the British government eventually gave in and accepted Icelandic conditions on catch limits and reduced the number of British fishing vessels in waters near Iceland.

 Since the end of the Cod Wars, Iceland has developed economically, despite a number of ups and downs.
 In 2008, it returned to the forefront of the international scene by suffering one of the greatest economic and political crises in recent history.
-Fortunately, Iceland managed to recover after countless citizen protests and to turn its back on the banking system that had collapsed.
+Fortunately, Iceland managed to recover after countless citizen protests to turn its back on the banking system that had collapsed.
 Today, the unemployment rate in Iceland is one of the lowest in the world and its economy is one of the most buoyant.